puregome/notebooks/README.md

 ### Polarity analysis

 Polarity analysis is the same as sentiment analysis.
 This analysis is performed by the notebook [sentiment-pattern.ipynb](sentiment-pattern.ipynb) which uses the Python package PATTERN for sentiment analysis of Dutch text (De Smedt &amp; Daelemans, 2011).
-The analysis produces time series graphs for all tweets, all pandemic tweets and several individual pandemic topics.
+The notebook requires two types of input files: the csv files in the text directories of each of the data sources and sentiment score files which should be generated from these csv files wth the script [../../scripts/sentiment-pattern-text.py](https://github.com/puregome/scripts/blob/master/sentiment-pattern-text.py) The polarity analysis of the different topics takes a lot of time and can be run in parallel.
+It produces time series graphs for all tweets, all pandemic tweets and several individual pandemic topics.

 ![polarity for face masks, social distancing and lockdown over time](sentiment-all.png)